yargs/pirate-joe/README.md

 })
 ```

-Again, by providing the `context.respond` method, we provide yargs' commands a
+Again, by providing the `context.respond` method, we give yargs' commands a
 mechanism for sending messages back to Slack.

 If any default output has been logged by yargs (perhaps `help` was executed), the
-`parse()` function itself dispatches this message back to Slack.
+`parse()` function itself dispatches the `output` back to Slack.

 ### Deploying Your Application

 The easiest way to get your slack-bot up and running is to create a Heroku application.
 A [wonderful interactive tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) is
-available on this topic here.
+available on this topic.

 Once your application in in the wild, visit:

 `https://[your-slack].slack.com/apps/manage/custom-integrations`

-And configure a new [Slash Command](https://api.slack.com/slash-commands) for your application.
+and configure a new [Slash Command](https://api.slack.com/slash-commands) for your application.

 ## License